 Compliance Requirements (Non-SARA)

-Some institutions may choose not to participate in SARA, are located in a state that does not participate in SARA, or offer an out of state activity that is not covered by SARA.
+Some institutions may choose not to participate in reciprocity through SARA to obtain state institutional approval, are located in a state that is not a member of SARA, or offer an out of state activity that is not subject to SARA policy.

 Suggested first steps for compliance:

 - Determine what activities of the institution occur in a state other than the home state of the institution.

 - Determine what states the institution wishes to participate in the activities.

 - Determine whether the activity is regulated in the states in which the institutions wishes to participate in the activity.

 - Seek appropriate compliance (authorization/registration/exemption/not regulated) from the state.

 - Check to see if the institution is subject to requirements by other state agencies.

 - 10 Steps You Can Take to Begin the State Authorization Process